Emergent communication enhances foraging behaviour in evolved swarms controlled by Spiking Neural Networks: Material and Methods

 \section{Material and Methods}

 We carry out optimization of a spiking neural network to steer an ant colony foraging for food using a genetic algorithm (GA).
 The optimization workflow is depicted in~\autoref{fig:sim_flow}.
 There are $32$ individuals per generation.
 Each individual corresponds to an instance of an SNN (see \autoref{fig:colony_net}) It is important to note, that an individual refers to the SNN instance and not to a simulated ant.
 There are $15$ ants per simulation forming the colony and every ant is controlled by an SNN, which is a copy of the same individual (network).
-The GA optimizes the connection weights and spike time delays of each network.

 Since there are $32$ individuals we are running $32$ simulations in parallel.
 Thus, we execute $15$ identical networks during one simulation per individual and $480$ networks in total per generation.
 Each colony is simulated within a 2D environment to perform the foraging task.
 After the simulation finishes, a fitness value is calculated to evaluate the performance of the run.

+The GA orchestrates an exploratory process within the parameter space, specifically focusing on the weight and delay parameters associated with one-to-one synaptic connections between neurons in the network.
+Both parameters are instrumental in influencing the information transmission and processing dynamics within the neural network.
+The entirety of the weight-delay pairs associated with each connection in the network constitutes the genome of each individual within the population.
+Over successive generations and guided by mechanisms of selective pressure, the genetic algorithm iteratively fine-tunes the synaptic parameter values.
+This iterative process leads to the convergence of a configuration that maximizes the efficacy of the SNN with respect to the fitness function.
+An overview of the settings related to the optimization of the parameters can be found in the~\autoref{sec:appendix}.